Nia Nal

 Nia Nal, also known by her code name Dreamer, is a superheroine from the Arrowverse television series Supergirl, portrayed by Nicole Maines.
 The character is based on, and depicted as an ancestor of, the DC Comics character Nura Nal / Dream Girl.
 She debuts in the fourth season of the series.
 Nia Nal is the first transgender superhero on television.
 Maines reprised the role in the ninth and final season of The Flash.

+Nia made her comics debut in 2021, in the DC Pride installment "Date Night", and then the 2024 graphic novel Bad Dream: A Dreamer Story, before making her first appearance in the mainstream DC Universe in Issue 13 of Superman: Son of Kal-El, all of which were written by Maines.